hoodoer/JS-Tap/README.md

 window.taperTag = 'whatever';
 ```
 #### Custom Payload Tasks
 Used to set if clients are checking for **Custom Payload** tasks, and how often they're checking.
+The jitter settings
+Let you optionally set a floor and ceiling modifier.
+A random value between these two numbers will be picked
+and added to the check delay.
+Set these to 0 and 0 for no jitter.
 ```
 window.taperTaskCheck        = true;
 window.taperTaskCheckDelay   = 5000;
+window.taperTaskJitterBottom = -2000;
+window.taperTaskJitterTop    = 2000;
 ```

 #### Exfiltrate HTML